elliotsecops/Backup-To-Cloud/README.md

      aws s3 ls s3://your-s3-bucket-name/
      ```

-## Overview
+## Summary

 1. **Configuration File**: Use `config.json` for all configuration data, including directories to back up, AWS credentials, and the backup output directory.
 2. **Load Configuration**: Load configuration from `config.json` in the `load_config` function.
 3. **Run the Script**: Execute the script to back up your files to your S3 bucket.
 4. **Verification**: Check the log file, verify backup files, and check the S3 bucket to ensure the backup process is working correctly.

 By following these steps, you can create a secure and flexible automated backup system that meets your needs.